 Nanofibers fabricated through electrospinning technology have been successfully applied in various industries.
-The filtration advantages of nanosized electrospun fibers, particularly high filtration efficiency and low pressure drop, make them highly suited to address problems of particulate pollution.
-Previous research has shown that the higher surface-to-volume ratios of porous nanoscale fibers contribute to their physical properties.
-However, little research on the filtration characteristics of charged porous fiber has been reported.
-Accordingly, this study used electrospinning to fabricate micro- and nanoscale PMMA fibers in order to investigate the surface voltage, pressure drop and filtration efficiency of charged porous fiber filters.
-The outcomes showed that PMMA porous fibers were successfully fabricated as the mass ratios of DMF:CHCl3 gradually reached 1:15.
-After corona discharging, the surface voltage of the porous fine fiber (~500 nm) was –0.650 kV higher than the –0.562 kV of smooth fine fiber.
-Filtration efficiency was evaluated using particles in an average concentration of 1.16 × 106 and with sizes ranging from 21.58–660.62 nm.
-After negative corona discharge, the most penetrating particulate size of filters made from porous fine fiber narrowed from 168.5 to 121.9 nm, and the penetration rate dropped from 34.09% to 5.84%.
+The filtration advantages of nanosized electrospun fibers, particularly their high filtration efficiency and low pressure drop, make them highly suitable for addressing the problems of particulate pollution.
+Previous research has shown that the higher surface-to-volume ratios of nanoscale porous fibers contribute to their physical properties.
+However, little research on the filtration characteristics of charged porous fibers has been reported.
+Accordingly, this study used electrospinning to fabricate micro- and nanoscale PMMA fibers in order to investigate the surface voltage, pressure drop, and filtration efficiency of charged porous fiber filters.
+The outcomes showed that porous PMMA fibers were successfully fabricated as the mass ratios of DMF:CHCl3 gradually reached 1:15.
+After corona discharge, the surface voltage of the fine porous fiber (~500 nm) was –0.650 kV higher than the –0.562 kV voltage of fine smooth fiber.
+Filtration efficiency was evaluated using particles with an average concentration of 1.16 × 106 and with sizes ranging from 21.58–660.62 nm.
+After negative corona discharge, the most penetrating particulate size of filters made from fine porous fiber decreased from 168.5 to 121.9 nm, and the penetration rate dropped from 34.09% to 5.84%.
 For smooth fiber, the most penetrating particulate size remained unchanged at 135.8 nm, but the penetration rate dropped from 32.64% to 18.19%.
 This study also showed that porous fiber performed better than smooth fiber in terms of surface voltage decay and single fiber efficiency.